Cynsar-Foundation/climateaction-prometheus/README.md

 ## What is climate action prometheus ?

-This is an effort to understand what is stopping us to work towards climate crisis ---
+This is an effort to understand what is stopping us to work towards climate crisis --- what possible alternative solutions exist, with this research and on ground experiment we aim to understand

+1. What possible safe guards are needed on policy level to preserve progress.
+2. Does financial market really solves something?
+3. How much carbon markets are working in reality?
+4. Peer to Peer stack could be used to solve , tech like cryptography, peer to peer, and game theory to incentivise people.

 ## Work in progress ?

 The current strucutre of the paper provides study/survey about how economic system on planet earth displace actions from the agencies that are working to address.
-In short there is not enough capital allocated to climate crisis addressal
+In short there is not enough capital allocated to climate crisis addressal.
+There are papers out from this survey that will take shape, such as

+1. Carbon Credits: Climate finance use cases on Bitcoin
+2. Governance issues in dealing with climate action
+3. International law is ephemeral
+4. Resource transfer in case of assymetric information.

 ## Why?